stucchio/Homepage/pelican/content/work_hours_with_python.md

  message: 'Optimization terminated successfully.'
 ```

 With this change, all of a sudden we find the optimal work week is 13.7 hours.
-With $100/week in per-employee costs (e.g., health insurance, time spent managing employees), the optimal work week rises to 27 hours.
+Below that and we waste too much money on payroll processing.
+Above that and we waste money on  With $100/week in per-employee costs (e.g., health insurance, time spent managing employees), the optimal work week rises to 27 hours.

 # A more complicated model?
 Python's got you covered.